rmunro/active_learning_class/README.md

 # Active Learning Class
 Code for class on Deep Active Learning and Annotation

+You can download the data of Sports Images from:  https://www.dropbox.com/s/j7kyqu04slc0oiz/data.tar.gz

+(Warning, it's about 4GB).

 install your data at the same base location as the code.
 You should see these directories:

 model_files: the DL model and the cache of the image-net layers for each image.